saikit/pSlider/README.txt

 Current features

-* Works on mobile as well as desktop
+* Works on mobile as well as on desktop browser.
 * Options galore
 * Put your own values to display
 * Public access to slider data